 If you need inspiration to start your own business in 2019, take a page from the book of these clever, game-changing companies and think about what problems you can solve.

 Free lunch (with a side of marketing)

-While bigger might be better for some, Minimus takes a different approach.
-In operation for nearly a decade, the online company offers more than 2,500 different individually packaged products, including travel-size toiletries and individual servings of various food items — everything from chips to Tabasco sauce.
-When it was founded, Minimus did not have any employees and was housed in 500-square-foot space.
+The company was founded after the Shraters, the family behind it, noticed how much product they were wasting at the end of a trip to New Hampshire.
 Today, the company takes up two large Los Angeles warehouses and employs dozens of workers.
-In addition to the individual items, Minimus sells premade kits specially designed for different uses, such as baby and family kits, outdoor kits, first-aid kits and military care packages.
+In addition to the individual items, Minimus sells premade kits specially designed for different uses, such as baby and family kits, outdoor kits, first-aid kits, and military care packages.

 Each of ElizaJ's individual restrooms includes fresh flowers, designer soaps and lotions, name-brand paper products, wicker waste baskets, air fresheners, and fresh water.
 One of the options, The Powder Room, can accommodate events of up to 350 people and is designed to rival restrooms in the finest restaurants and department stores.
 ElizaJ has also launched a franchising model to give other entrepreneurs the opportunity to run their own portable restroom operations.

 While designing and publishing a game used to be extremely difficult, The Game Crafter, founded in 2009 by JT Smith, Tavis Parker and Jamie Vrbsky, has simplified the process by providing templates, instructions, videos and proofing tools to help would-be game designers create a quality product.
 Users then have the option of buying as many copies of the game as they like.